Hidden Breakthroughs in Language Model Training: Arithmetic language modeling

 \subsection{Experiments}

-\paragraph{Data} Our synthetic experiments use data from the arithmetic addition setting in \citet{chen2024skill}, where the model is trained to compute the sum of two 3-digit numbers.
-As shown in Appendix Figure \ref{fig:loss_digit_mean} and \citet{chen2024skill}, the skills corresponding to the digits have different loss curves, so we will easily recover the digit skill categories by clustering exact loss curves.
-Unlike our source material, we also consider an additional skill: arithmetic carries to the output token (Figure \ref{fig:arithmetic_skills_diagram}).
-Digit-specific addition skills lead to clearly distinguishable loss curves, whereas carrying skills are not clear from the exact loss (Appendix Figure \ref{fig:loss_digit_carry_mean}), but become clear on the decomposed gradient basis.
+\paragraph{Data} Our synthetic experiments use data from the arithmetic addition setting in \citet{chen2024skill}, where the model is trained to compute the sum of two 3-digit numbers. {This setting has 4 skills corresponding to each of the digits in the output sum.
+Note that the digit in the 1000s place is always a \texttt{<0>} or \texttt{<1>} token since the two input summants are 3 digits long.} As shown in Appendix Figure~\ref{fig:loss_digit_mean} and \citet{chen2024skill}, the skills corresponding to the digits have different loss curves, so we will easily recover the digit skill categories by clustering exact loss curves.

+Unlike our source material, we also consider an additional skill: arithmetic carries to the output token (Figure~\ref{fig:arithmetic_skills_diagram}).
+This skill corresponds to the case where instead of simply adding the two tokens at the corresponding digit in the input, the model must also carry a $1$ from the previous digit.
+Digit-specific addition skills lead to clearly distinguishable exact loss curves, whereas carrying skills do not (Appendix Figure~\ref{fig:loss_digit_carry_mean})---but carries will become clear on our decomposed gradient basis.
+We provide additional skill and labeling details in Appendix \ref{app:arithmetic-experimental-setup}.\looseness-1

-\textbf{Setup details} We train a 3-layer (9m parameter) Transformer model with embedding dimension 512, 4 attention heads per layer, and an MLP dimension of 2048 ~\cite{nanda2022transformerlens}.
-We choose this model size to align with prior work \citet{olsson2022incontextlearninginductionheads} and to maximize the granularity at which we can feasibly compute the POLCA values.
-For a validation set with 1250 data points and 5000 output tokens, we compute the loss and POLCA values for each token at intervals of 20 iterations throughout training.
-We choose the training steps between each POLCA computation to achieve as fine-grained analysis as possible without exploding the compute time.
-We compute the POLCA basis using the eigenvectors of the Hessian estimated using a 1250 data point sample of the training set as detailed in Algorithm \ref{alg:basis}.
-We compute one new basis vector every 200 iterations for a total of 50 basis vectors.
-We provide further ablations on the decomposition strategy and choice of POLCA basis in Appendix \ref{sec:decomp-strategy-comp} and \ref{sec:polca-basis-comp}.
+\textbf{Setup details} We train a 3-layer (9 million parameter) Transformer model with embedding dimension 512, 4 attention heads per layer, and an MLP dimension of 2048, following prior work \citep{olsson2022incontextlearninginductionheads}.
+We study a validation set with 1250 data points and 5000 output tokens throughout training.
+We compute the loss and POLCA values for each token at each interval of 20 training steps.
+The POLCA basis uses the eigenvectors of the Hessian, estimated using a 1250 data point sample of the training set as detailed in Algorithm~\ref{alg:basis}.
+We compute one new basis vector every 200 training steps, for a total of 50 basis vectors.
+We provide further ablations on the decomposition strategy and choice of POLCA basis in Appendices~\ref{sec:decomp-strategy-comp} and \ref{sec:polca-basis-comp}.
+We train the model for $10000$ steps, but trim the x-axis of the plots at $4000$ to better display the breakthroughs.